NorthStar offers full programs for grades 4-12.

 Please see the Tuition & Fees page for a full breakdown of fees and cost information.

-Some interested families might believe that an online program is not social or personal; however, with over 60 categories of “interest items” to participate in within our Student Cafes, our students can easily make friends!
+Some interested families might believe that an online program is not social or personal; however, with over 60 categories of “interest items” to participate in within NSA's MS Teams, our students can easily make friends!
 Also, we have a very active student council that organizes contests and activities throughout the school year.

 Assignments are submitted via our learning management system (LMS), Buzz.
 Students will complete assignments within Buzz, as well as upload assignments that are saved to the students’ computers.